Update Dec. 27, 2022:

 And, truthfully, it’s one of very few products that actually does meet the standards to be truly self-sustaining.
 It is materially-closed.
 The only input is energy from light and ambient temperature.

 Even more impressive, the EcoSphere achieves these criteria while being a successful commercial product.
 Their website boasts of having sold almost a million of the little globes.
 It’s easy to understand why: they’re not prohibitively expensive, they require virtually no maintenance, and they are actually interesting.
 Anyone could toss some green, slimy algae in a ball and it would stay green for many years.
-Have active, macroscopic critters in the form of shrimp is what makes that EcoSphere truly unique.
+Having active, macroscopic critters in the form of shrimp is what makes that EcoSphere truly unique.

 That being said, there is some contention surrounding the EcoSphere – namely, the fate of the shrimp.